This 86-year-old Yukoner bakes with a sourdough starter that's older than she is

 About the producer:

-Meagan Deuling is a journalist who lives in Whitehorse, Yukon.
-She reports for CBC Yukon and is a freelance writer.
-She was raised on skiing and fresh fruit in the interior of British Columbia.
-She learned to embrace and love radio in Halifax, Nova Scotia.
-She's told stories from communities across the Yukon, as well as in Iqaluit, Nunavut.
+Meagan Deuling is an award-winning journalist who currently lives in Toronto.
+She has reported for CBC North in the Yukon and Nunavut.
+She was raised up on skiing and fresh fruit in Lumby, British Columbia.
+She learned to embrace and love radio in Halifax.
+To get in touch with her, email firstname.lastname@example.org.